gordianknotC/nxp_note/android/intent.md

 ------------------------------------------------

 ### Standard Categories
+These are the current standard categories that can be used to further clarify an Intent via [addCategory(String)](https://developer.android.com/reference/android/content/Intent.html#addCategory(java.lang.String)).

 |    |    |
 | -- | -- |
 | CATEGORY_LAUNCHER| Should be displayed in the top-level launcher.|